Ever stopped to consider what happens to your visitors after they land on your site?

 HubSpot Marketing Professional ($890 Per Month)

 This is where things get a little spicy.
-While the free and Starter tools are an excellent way to get started with HubSpot, HubSpot Marketing Professional was specifically created for serious marketers.
+While the free and Starter tools are excellent ways to get started with HubSpot, HubSpot Marketing Professional was specifically created for serious marketers.

-At the pro level, you can start automating your sales processes, creating and tracking your content right there in the HubSpot platform.
+At the pro level, you can start automating your sales processes and creating and tracking your content right there in the HubSpot platform.

 - Blogging: Set up a blog for your website using HubSpot’s turnkey templates or a template you’ve purchased from HubSpot’s marketplace.